 The Board seeks to ensure a learning environment which protects the health, safety and welfare of students and staff.
 To assist the Board in attaining these goals, district officials may, subject to the requirements below, search a student's person and property, including property assigned by the district for the student's use.
-Such searches may be conducted at any time on district property or when the student is under the jurisdiction of the district at school-sponsored activities.
+Such searches may be conducted at any time on district property or when the student is the district at appeared activities.

+under the jurisdiction of the district at school-sponsored activities.